 (including diabetic macular oedema)

 Various treatments are available and vision can often be at least partially recovered.
-The earlier these conditions are diagnosed and monitored the better, as this provides the best chance of preventing severe vision loss and/or recovering vision.
+The earlier the condition is diagnosed and monitored the better, as this provides the best chance of preventing severe vision loss and/or recovering vision.
 Earlier stages of damage require more frequent monitoring, while treatment is necessary for sight-threatening disease.

 Your ophthalmologist will explain your options and recommend an appropriate course of treatment.
 As with all medical and surgical procedures, these treatments carry risks (although they are rare).
 It’s important to weigh these risks up against the potential benefits.
 Your ophthalmologist will help you make an informed decision.